Already have labs? Get a free clinical review Upload now

 Two common pitfalls are (1) lifting without progression (same weights and reps for months), and (2) dieting so hard that performance collapses and training quality drops.
 If you treat strength and waist measurements like your “dashboard,” you can make small, repeatable adjustments without constantly changing programs.

-- Add intensity 1–2 days per week with circuit-style resistance training if your joints and conditioning can handle it.
-Higher-intensity training may increase the use of released fatty acids for energy and repair.
+• Add intensity 1, 2 days per week with circuit-style resistance training if your joints and conditioning can handle it.
+Higher-intensity lifting may modestly raise post-exercise energy expenditure and fat oxidation during recovery, but the main drivers of fat loss are total weekly energy balance, adherence, and muscle retention.

 Myth vs fact